-The equipment, less residual value, is depreciated over ten years on a straight-line basis.
-When a new tangible asset is acquired, depreciation is recorded from when the asset is put into use.
+The equipment, less residual value, is depreciated on a straight-line basis over its estimated useful life, which ranges from three to fifteen years.
+When a new tangible asset is acquired, depreciation is recorded when the asset is put into use.

-1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)
+SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)